iifl-logo

 The Companys internal controls are commensurate with its size and the nature of its operations.
 These have been designed to provide reasonable assurance with regard to recording and providing reliable financial and operational information, complying with applicable statutes, safeguarding assets from unauthorized use, executing transactions with proper authorization and ensuring compliance with corporate policies.
 The Company has a well-defined delegation of power with authority limits for approving contracts as well as expenditure.

-The Company has appointed independent internal auditors to oversee and carry out internal audit of its activities on half yearly basis.
+The Company has appointed independent internal auditors to oversee and carry out internal audit of its activities on a half yearly basis.
 The audit is based on an internal audit plan, which is reviewed and approved by the audit committee.
 The audit committee reviews audit reports submitted by internal auditors.
 The audit committee also discusses with the Companys statutory auditors, their views on the adequacy of internal control systems.

-Based on its evaluation (as defined in section 177 of Companies Act 2013 and 18 of SEBI (LODR) Regulations 2015), the audit committee has concluded that, as of 31st March 2024, the companys internal financial controls were adequate and operating effectively.
+Based on its evaluation (as defined in section 177 of Companies Act 2013 and 18 of SEBI (LODR) Regulations 2015), the audit committee has concluded that, as of 31st March 2025, the companys internal financial controls were adequate and operating effectively.

 DETAILS OF SIGNIFICANT CHANGES (I.E. CHANGE OF 25% OR MORE AS COMPARED TO THE IMMEDIATELY PREVIOUS FINANCIAL YEAR) IN KEY FINANCIAL RATIOS AS REQUIRED TO BE DISCLOSED UNDER SEBI (LISTING OBLIGATIONS & DISCLOSURE REQUIREMENTS) REGULATIONS, 2015: